BlocProtocol/BLOC-wiki/docs/about/TRAAKX.md

 # **TRAAKX the world 1st Proof Of Training**

 Almost 2 years of hard work to be able to bring this project to life.
 We are pleased to introduce today a beta version of [TRAAKX website](http://traakx.com/traakx/).
 The world most advanced sport community combined with artificial intelligence.
 Extract impressive data from any GoPro footage to compare yourself with other riders from the same sport and increase your level.
+Later we are going to release a TRAAKX custom hardware to get more precise data than the GoPro.

 How height did you go ?
 How fast ?
 Watch out impressive runs with synchronised data.
 There is no lie anymore.
 A new proof of training is born.
 Welcome to a new era for athletes with endless possibilities.